litecart/litecart/README.md

 What you need:

-  * An Apache2 web server running PHP 5.4 or higher.
+  * An Apache2 web server running PHP 5.6 or higher.
 Latest stable PHP release recommended for best performance.
-  * A MySQL 5.5+ account.
+  * A MySQL 5.7+ account.

-If you don't have access to a web server and want to try LiteCart on your local machine, check out [AMPPS](http://www.ampps.com/).
-AMPPS is an Apache web server suite that offers LiteCart for installation with one click using Softaculous.

 ## Instructions